-During fiscal 2018 we had sales of \$388.5 million to Parent representing the sale of solar modules to Parent based on transfer prices determined based on management's assessment of market-based pricing terms.
+During fiscal 2019 and 2018, we had sales of \$426.5 million and \$388.5 million to Parent representing the sale of solar modules to Parent based on transfer prices determined based on management's assessment of market-based pricing terms.
 Sales to Parent were recognized in line with our revenue recognition policy for sales to third-party customers, as discussed in Note 2.
 Summary of Significant Accounting Policies.
-As of December 30, 2018, accounts receivable due from Parent related to these sales amounted to \$20.3 million.
+As of December 29, 2019 and December 30, 2018, accounts receivable due from Parent related to these sales amounted to \$51.8 million and \$20.3 million, respectively.